OctopusDeploy/blog/blog/2020-07/aws-cloudformation-ec2-examples/index.md

 Any values that might be customized by the end user are defined as parameters.
 Here we expose 4 parameters:

 * The [instance type](https://aws.amazon.com/ec2/instance-types/), which defines the hardware associated with our VM.
 * The IP address of a workstation that can connect to the instance via remote desktop.
-Having this IP means we can limit access from just one workstation, instead of the entire internet.
+Having this IP means we can limit access from just one workstation, instead of the entire Internet.
 * The AMI used to create the VM.
 AMIs can be found in the [AWS Marketplace](https://aws.amazon.com/marketplace/search/?filters=VendorId&VendorId=e6a5002c-6dd0-4d1e-8196-0a1d1857229b).
 * The [key pair](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) used to secure the instance.
 We expect a key pair to already be created in the account.